Youth and Family Services

 734-657-4597

-The CMO is an essential element to the Juvenile Justice System here in Wayne County.
+The CMO is an essential element to the youth justice system of care in Wayne County.
 It provides a process to deliver treatment services for adjudicated youth that focuses on the root cause of a client’s behavior rather than merely the crime that brought them in front of the court.
-As part of this process, all clients receive a series of assessments to ensure that services are aligned with their unique needs and promotes their strengths.
 While placed under the supervision of the CMO, clients will have the ability to access different services that promote accountability, self-efficacy, and rehabilitation.

 Discover more about our progress through our Data Transparency page.